Another Mission student arrested for assault, in 2nd case of in-school violence this week - BC Local News

 Another Mission teen has been arrested for an alleged assault on school grounds, marking the third student arrest RCMP have made this week following a widely-reported video surfacing of two girls assaulting a fellow student.

-The alleged assault was filmed on posted online, and the RCMP plan to use the 20-second video as evidence in their recommendations to Crown Counsel, said Cpl.
+The alleged assault was filmed at Mission Secondary School and posted online.
+The RCMP plan to use the 20-second video as evidence in their recommendations to Crown Counsel, said Cpl.
 Jason Raaflaub of the Mission RCMP.

 As of now, this appears to be a separate incident from the assault that took place on Monday, Jan.
 11, according to Raaflaub.